-Yes and No. As it stands, Fan noise helps some people fall asleep, and others not at all.
+Yes and No. As it stands, Fan noise for sleep helps some people fall asleep, and others not at all.

 But the question then becomes looking at noises in a systematic way.
 What exactly does fan noise do?

-Well the answer to that is that it acts as a monotonous sound that helps to sooth and often send people to sleep.
+Well, the answer to that is that it acts as a monotonous sound that helps to soothe and often sends people to sleep.

 Many people know this noise as “White Noise” and understanding it could help you change or improve your habits.